spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

   </appSettings> [695709, System.Servicemodel.dll, Bug, Build:3694]
 * Fixed a race condition with IIS hosted net.tcp services when the portsharing service is restarted which resulted in the service being unavailable.
 [695877, System.ServiceModel.WasHosting.dll, Bug, Build:3694]
 * Fixed broken WCF document links in the tracing log that were broken due to MSDN doc location change.
 [712450, System.ServiceModel.dll, Bug, Build:3707]
+* Made some format changes and added lang attribute to WCF service Health page (like http://localhost:83/Service1?health) and WCF service metadata page (like http://localhost:83/Service1) to improve accessibility.
+[777308, System.ServiceModel.dll, Bug, Build:3745]

 ## Windows Forms